fastbootstrap/docs/content/components/button-group/index.md

 </div>
 {{</ example >}}

 Feel free to mix input groups with button groups in your toolbars.
-Similar to the example above, you’ll likely need some utilities though to space things properly.
+Similar to the example above, you’ll likely need some utilities to space things properly.

 {{< example class="d-grid gap-3" >}}
 <div class="btn-toolbar" role="toolbar">